How and why we take an anti-racist approach to teaching mindfulness, social emotional learning and social justice

 Rechtschaffen, D., & Kabat-Zinn PhD, J. (2014).
 The Way of Mindful Education: Cultivating Well-being in Teachers and Students.
 Norton Books in Education.

 One of the best ways to support your students is to support yourself by nourishing your own mindfulness practice.
 This is one of the best ways to prepare to teach Peace of Mind, too!

-There are many wonderful resources out there in addition to Mindful Schools.
+There are many wonderful resources out there.
 Here are a few that we use and like: